HamdiBoumaiza/SurfingCompose-CI-Actions/README.md

 # SurfingCompose
-An app to learn Jetpack Compose
+An app to learn about Jetpack Compose and Github actions